How to Achieve Proper Shaft Lean at Impact: Fixes, Drills, and Common Mistakes

 At HackMotion, we deal a lot with the wrists and how they control the clubface.
 However, the legs and lower body rotation play a huge part in all of this.

-If you can get your wrist extension so it remains stable from the address position to the top of your swing and then decrease on its way down to impact, you will be able to use your body to fire through impact.
+If you can get your wrist extension so it remains stable from the address position to the top of your swing and then decreases on its way down to impact, you will be able to use your body to fire through impact.

 For golfers who forget to incorporate the lower body, the core, and the hips, the consistency and the power just won’t be there.